Jewel73/kafka-notes/Partition-replications.md

 ![image](https://github.com/Jewel73/kafka-notes/assets/46159821/67780bec-9859-4c5d-ad95-d7b802f0056a)

 # NOTE : IMPORTANT
-offset is only unique in the partition, but in the topic , other partision may have same offset, so we need there things to get the specific message
+offset is only unique in the partition, but in the topic , other partision may have same offset, so we need three things to get the specific message
 * topic name
 * partition number
 * offset number